 Landbank activists like Laura McShane have long criticized Rokakis and Frangos’ sale of a property owner’s delinquent tax bill to an investor have documented transactions between the landbank and their individual friends and associates.
 Like Tyson, they were “given” foreclosed homes valued in excess of $100,000 and $200,000 that they moved into for next to nothing and then sold at its market rate value.

-The Western Reserve Land Conservancy Rokakis serves as vice president released its own report in November 2018 confirming that 80 percent of homeowners kicked out were African Americans; with over 40 percent coming from the east side of Cleveland and East Cleveland.
+The Western Reserve Land Conservancy Rokakis serves as vice president released its own report in November 2018 confirming that 80 percent of homeowners kicked out were American Negros; with over 40 percent coming from the east side of Cleveland and East Cleveland.

 Despite knowledge that lenders like Charter One Bank had engaged in discriminatory lending practices that Rev. Al Sharpton’s National Action Network had drawn attention to with Rev. Horace Sheffield of Detroit, Michigan, Rokakis and Frangos used the new “streamlined” foreclosure process to target homeowners with tax bills of less than $2000 for foreclosure.